numirias/paxmod/README.md

 ### Why can't I install Paxmod as a verified extension through Mozilla?

-Paxmod needs to be able to modify the browser UI, a feature for which there is no existing WebExtension API, and probably never will be.
-Therefore, Paxmod relies on an "experimental API" that ships included in the add-on.
+Paxmod needs to be able to freely modify the browser UI, a feature for which there is no existing WebExtension API, and probably never will be.
+Therefore, Paxmod relies on an "experimental API" that ships bundled with the add-on.
 Unfortunately, this means Mozilla won't sign the extension anymore and therefore it can't be distributed over the official channels.

 ### Where did the titlebar go?